 Brief:

-Prompted with designing and creating a sculpture that interacts with the human body utilizing steel, via MIG welding, I was drawn to furniture as a practicing product designer.
+Tasked with designing a steel sculpture that interacts with the human body using MIG welding, I was naturally drawn to furniture as a practicing product designer.

-Aware that past designers are partly responsible for linear product lifetimes, and hence, global warming, the Great Pacific Garbage Patch, etc., I set out to turn our trash into reusable resources.
+Recognizing that past designers have contributed to linear product lifecycles—and, in turn, issues like global warming and the Great Pacific Garbage Patch—I set out to transform waste into reusable resources.

-Malmsten Inc., a racing lane line company in Tempe, Arizona, was partnered with for this project.
+For this project, I partnered with Malmsten Inc., a racing lane line company based in Tempe, Arizona.

-312 high density polyethylene rings & 35.58 ft. of PVC coated stainless steel wire were utilized in this chair.
+312 high density polyethylene rings & 35.58 ft. of PVC coated stainless steel wire were used for this chair.

 A forgiving hammock of lined rings emulates the user floating on water.